Statement of Environmental Values: Ministry of Infrastructure

 8. Consideration of Indigenous peoples

 The Ministry of Infrastructure recognizes the value that Indigenous people place on the environment.
 When making decisions that might significantly affect the environment, the Ministry will provide opportunities for involvement of Indigenous people whose interests may be affected by such decisions so that Indigenous interests can be appropriately considered.
-This commitment is not intended to alter or detract from any constitutional obligation the province may have to consult with Aboriginal peoples.
+This commitment is not intended to alter or detract from any constitutional obligation the Province may have to consult with Indigenous peoples.

 9. Greening of internal operations and energy conservation